View Source ProcessHub (ProcessHub v0.4.0-beta)

 @spec process_registry(hub_id()) :: ProcessHub.Service.ProcessRegistry.registry()

-This function queries results from the local ets table and does not make any network calls.
+This function performs a local query against the ets table and does not make any network calls.

 Link to this function